Zakynthos Ionian Islands, Greece Travel Guide

 Many Greek dishes are naturally vegetarian.
 Inquire for vegan options.

 Not widely available.
-Consider self-catering or focus on naturally suitable dishes.
+Consider doing it yourself-with kitchen facilities or focus on naturally suitable dishes.

 Growing awareness.
 Communicate clearly.
 Fresh roasted meats, salads are generally safe.

-Learn a few Greek phrases for dietary needs for clearer communication.
+Learn a few Greek phrases for dietary necessities for clearer communication.

 Awareness of gluten-free and other dietary needs grows, especially in tourist-oriented restaurants.

-Fresh roasted meats (check marinades), salads (check dressings), and rice dishes are generally safe.
+Fresh roasted meats (check marinades), salads (check dressings), and grains of rice dishes are generally safe.
 Be cautious of shared fryers.

 Double-check directly with restaurant staff.